Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Nesterov Acceleration on Probability Manifolds

 \section{Nesterov Acceleration on Probability Manifolds}

-Inspired by previous works on the Euclidean space \citep{Su2016DE, maddison2018hamiltonian} and on the probability manifold \citep{Wang2022Accelerated, Shi2025Accelerating}, for a target probability $\pi$ and an irreducible $Q$-matrix that is reversible w.r.t $\pi$, we consider a graph $G=(V,E,\omega)$ with a weight matrix $(\omega_{ij})=(\pi_i Q_{ij})$ and any activation function $\theta$ in the form of \eqref{eq:phi-average}.
-The Onsager's response matrix $\mathbb{K}(p)$ defined in \eqref{def:Onsager_response} induces a Riemannian metric \eqref{def:W_metric} or \eqref{eq:W_metric} on the probability manifold $\P(V)$.
+{ Given a target probability $\pi$ and an irreducible $Q$-matrix that is reversible w.r.t $\pi$, they induce a graph $G=(V,E,\omega)$ with a weight matrix $(\omega_{ij})=(\pi_i Q_{ij})$.
+For the probability manifold $\P(V)$, selecting an eligible activation function $\theta_{ij}$ in the form of \eqref{eq:phi-average} determines the Onsager's response matrix $\mathbb{K}(p)$ via \eqref{def:Onsager_response}, which induces a Riemannian metric on $\P(V)$.
 Within this framework, we construct a damped Hamiltonian dynamics for a pair of state and momentum variables $(p(t),\psi(t))$,